 Dr. Paul H. Schipper

 Dr. Paul H. Schipper joined the faculty of Oregon Health & Science University (OHSU) located in Portland, Oregon in 2004.
-He currently serves as an assistant professor at the university and operates his clinical practice as a thoracic surgeon at the OHSU Knight Cancer Institute—a medical institution recognized as “one of the pioneers in personalized cancer medicine.”
-The lung cancer treatment team at the OHSU Knight Cancer Institute is comprised of thoracic surgeons, medical oncologists, radiation oncologists, and a pulmonologist who meet weekly to discuss all of their patients.
-This team approach offers patients top-level care by allowing each member of the lung cancer team to contribute his/her knowledge and expertise to each individual patient’s treatment plan.
+He currently serves as a professor of surgery at the university and operates his clinical practice as a thoracic surgeon at the OHSU Knight Cancer Institute.
+He also serves as the program director of the OHSU Thoracic Surgery Residency Program.

 Dr. Schipper has authored or coauthored over 40 articles published in peer-reviewed medical journals such as The Journal of Thoracic and Cardiovascular Surgery, The Annals of Thoracic Surgery, the American Journal of Surgery and the Annals of Surgery, among others.
 His research has focused on treatments for thoracic and cardiothoracic cancers, with a particular interest in surgical resection combined with chemoradiation.

 Other Interests & Specialties: Thoracic surgery, emphysema surgery, lung cancer, thymoma and thymic Malignancies, minimally invasive thoracic surgical techniques, epidemiology, staging and risk assessments for surgical resections, lymphadenectomies and other procedures in patients with lung cancer and compromised immune systems for bone marrow transplant patients.